Anxiety

 Building Long-Term Resilience

-For example, a teen who learns stress management during exams can apply the same skills in college interviews, job assessments, or personal challenges.
+A teenager who learns to manage stress during exams can apply those same skills in college interviews, workplace challenges, and personal setbacks.

-Managing exam stress is not about eliminating pressure entirely—it’s about navigating it with balance and confidence.
+Managing exam pressure is not about removing stress completely - it is about handling it with balance and confidence.

-With structured strategies, supportive parents and teachers, and timely interventions, students can move from anxiety to achievement.
-By seeing exams as opportunities for growth rather than obstacles, teenagers can protect their mental health and perform at their best—inside and outside the classroom.
+With structured strategies, supportive adults, and timely interventions, students can protect their mental health and perform at their best, inside and outside the classroom.

 1. What are the common signs of exam stress in students?